sebastienattal/phone-recovery/README.md

 # Phone Recovery
 The aim of this project is to provide a REST API in order to create and to consult phone recovery.
-Prices are fixed according to the model of the device.
+Prices are fixed according to the model of devices.
 Data will be found in JSON files.
 This project also provide a small application to list and create phone recovery.